GDC-ConsumerEdge/consumer-edge-core/docs/ONE_TIME_SETUP.md

 The following are performed from the provisioning machine.

-Setting up the machine has 4 steps, setting up python, instaling dependencies, provisioning a Google Service Account, and establishing some required environment variables.
+Setting up the machine has 4 steps, setting up python, installing dependencies, provisioning a Google Service Account, and establishing some required environment variables.

 ### Step 1 - Setup Python 3
 1. Provisioning machine needs to have Python 3.x (3.7+ is recommended)